Posts

 Website tracking software may permit companies to gather identifying information about website visitors, such as their phone number and email address.
 Tracking devices can also be used to gather other personal information about website users, including device and browser information, geographic information, referral tracking, and URL tracking.

 How can trap and trace technology be used to identify the source of an electronic communication?
 One way that a trap and trace device might work is to capture incoming electronic impulses that identify the dialing, routing, addressing, and signaling information generated by website visitors.
 For example, as detailed in a recent digital privacy class action complaint against United HealthCare, website users might be asked to provide personal information like their gender, birthday, zip code, and tobacco use history.
 This data could then be scanned and sent to a third party like TikTok for deanonymization.
-Significantly, website visitors are never informed that the company is sharing confidential user information with the third party.
+Significantly, website visitors are never informed that the company is collaborating with a third party to collect customer data.

 Tracking Software Is Deployed Automatically and Without Consent